 Step 2: Sign up for, and graduate from, an accredited EMT school

-If you want to become able to test for certification, you will need to first finish a state-accredited EMT course.
+If you want to become able to test for certification, you will need to first finish a Louisiana Department of EMS accredited EMT course.
 You should have completed an accredited program in the preceding two years and be placed on the National Registry (see below) before challenging the certification exam.
+EMT training in Louisiana is most commonly offered by community colleges, technical schools, hospitals, universities and even at fire stations in many cases.

 How long is EMT Training in Louisiana?

-Make sure you figure on spending a minimum of two to six months in training in order to become an Emergency Medical Technician.
+Make sure you figure on spending a minimum of two to six months in training in order to become an Emergency Medical Technician in LA.

 Step 3: Hold a current CPR-BLS certificate for “Healthcare Provider” or equivalent